alexdrone/S.swift/README.md

 }

 ```
-<sup>The actual code is a bit more complex because it supports styles inheritance and setting the properties from the outside.
-Also there are different code-generation options that can be passed as argument to the generator.
+<sup>The actual generated code could be a bit more complex — **S** supports appearance proxy inheritance, properties override and extensions generation for your views.
+These are all different code-generation options that can be passed as argument to the generator.
 Check out Style.generated.swift in the Demo project.</sub>

-You can access to a property (in this example Color.red) it by simply typing `S.Color.red` in your code.
+You can access to a stylesheet property (in this example `Color.red`) by simply referring to as `S.Color.red` in your code.

-The stylesheet supports colors (with some helper function like darken, lighten, gradient), fonts, images, metrics and bools.
+The stylesheet supports colors, fonts, images, metrics and bools.

-Like in the example above, S supports complex conditions for the value that take the screen size, the size class and the user interaction idiom into account.
+Like in the example shown above, **S** supports conditions for the value that take the screen size, the size class and the user interaction idiom into account.
-(`S.Color.red` could be a different value given a different screen size/size class/idiom).
+(in this case `S.Color.red` is a different value given a different screen size/size class/idiom).
 See the stylesheet section for more info about it.

 ## Installation
-One line installation.
-Copy and paste this in your terminal.
+*One liner.* Copy and paste this in your terminal.

 ```
 curl "https://raw.githubusercontent.com/alexdrone/S/master/sgen" > sgen && mv sgen /usr/local/bin/sgen && chmod +x /usr/local/bin/sgen